Boogiepop: Anime

 Marking the 20th Anniversary of Kouhei Kadono's original novel debut, an anime television series adaptation was announced at the Dengeki Bunko 25th Anniversary & New Work Unveiling Stage.
 The series was directed by Shingo Natsume and written by Tomohiro Suzuki, with animation by Madhouse.
 Hidehiko Sawada provided the character designs, while Kensuke Ushio composed the series' music.
 The series aired from January 4 to March 29, 2019, and was broadcast on AT-X and other channels.
 The series ran for 18 episodes.
 Myth & Roid performed the series' opening theme song "shadowgraph," while Riko Azuna performed the series' ending song "Whiteout."
 Crunchyroll streams the series.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
 Named Boogiepop and Others, the series adapts not only the titular novel, but also Boogiepop Returns: VS Imaginator, Boogiepop at Dawn, and Boogiepop Overdrive: The King of Distortion.

-Internalization
+Internationalization

 The Right Stuf International licensed Boogiepop Phantom for English release in 2001.
 They dubbed the series and have distributed it in the US in both VHS and DVD formats.
 The series is distributed in the UK by ADV Films and across Australia and New Zealand by Madman Entertainment.
 Boogiepop Phantom has also been localised and released in Argentina, Brazil, France, Italy, Spain and the Netherlands.

 In 2004, The Right Stuf International acquired the film Boogiepop and Others.
 It has been released on DVD in Japanese with English subtitles, and is distributed in both the US and Europe, along with a director's commentary and behind the scenes interviews with the cast.